bobbybudnick/SFS-Mobile-Internet-Device/README.md

 # SFS-Mobile-Internet-Device

-This branch contains files for VIM 3
+This branch contains files for ARM (VIM 3)